sg2295/InstantMessenger/README.txt

 About the application:
-> This instant messaging application  was written as a solution to a coursework assigned by the University of Bath, and was awarded a First.
+> This instant messaging application  was written as a solution to a coursework and was awarded a First.
   The coursework was used to assess students' understanding of concurrency and networking in Java.

 > The application consists of a Server, Client, and Bot component.